 Groups that are Affected

 Elderly people are the most affected group when it comes to COVID-19.
 Children and pregnant women who are usually affected by the flu are not significantly affected.
-Another group that is affected are those with chronic illnesses and weakened immune systems.
+Another group that is affected is those with chronic illnesses and weakened immune systems.
 This, however, does not mean young people should not prevent the disease as the possibility for young people to become really sick is there.
-Some online casinos like casinoza have also pledged to help the country fight COVID-19.

 Treatment and Prevention